OSGeo/OSGeoLive-doc/en/overview/geos_overview.rst

 Spatial Library
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-GEOS (Geometry Engine - Open Source) is a C++ port of the `Java Topology Suite (JTS) <http://www.vividsolutions.com/jts/JTSHome.htm>`_.
+GEOS (Geometry Engine - Open Source) is a C++ port of the `JTS Topology Suite (JTS) <http://tsusiatsoftware.net/jts/main.html>`_.
 It includes the OpenGIS Simple Features for SQL spatial predicate functions and spatial operators, as well as specific JTS enhanced topology functions.

 GEOS is the most widely used geospatial C++ geometry library, being used by open source projects such as :doc:`PostGIS <postgis_overview>`, :doc:`QGIS <qgis_overview>`, :doc:`GDAL/OGR <gdal_overview>` and :doc:`MapServer <mapserver_overview>`, and by proprietary products including `FME <http://www.safe.com/fme/fme-technology/>`_.